kevroletin/tshsh/doc/design.md

   Ideally, we should track xterm state changes from each puppet and restore them after switching.
-For example, one puppet might change foreground text style, we might cancel this style on a switch and then set it once more why switching back again.
+For example, one puppet might change foreground text style, we might cancel this style on a switch and then set it once more when switching back.
 For now, we don't have these features

 ### Background puppet output

 For now, we just ignore the output from a background puppet.
-And alternative would be to accumulate it in a temporal file and make it available by user request.
+An alternative would be to accumulate it in a temporal file and make it available by user request.